Octachron/olivine/README.md

 make test-tesseract
 ```

 or by calling the executable by hand.
-Using `make test-*` enable the Lunarg standard
+Using `make test-*` enable the LunarG standard
 validation layer for a more verbose log.

-# Generated binding naming conventions :
+# Generated binding naming conventions

 First, all names use a snake case convention from type names, enum names, function
 names etc. Second the `vk` prefix is not used in the generated binding.
 Instead,